 Mr. Banks has been appointed as a corporate compliance monitor by the Federal Trade Commission and Competition Bureau of Canada to oversee compliance programs of respondent companies.
 He has developed records management systems for global organizations, including the design of document management, electronic discovery and legal hold applications.

 Mr. Banks has been recognized as an Illinois "Super Lawyer" in the field of corporate governance and compliance, is a "Leading Lawyer" in Antitrust and Publicly Held Corporation Law, and is "AV Preeminent" peer review rated by Martindale-Hubbell.
 Mr. Banks is an adjunct professor of law at Loyola University Law School, teaching corporate compliance.
-He was recognized by the national Law Journal as a "Compliance Trailblazer and Pioneer," and was awarded the distinguishable Alumni Award from the University of Denver.
+He was recognized by the National Law Journal as a "Compliance Trailblazer and Pioneer," and was awarded the Alumni Masters Award from the University of Denver.

 Mr. Banks received a B.A. from Beloit College in 1972.
 He graduated from the University of Denver Sturm College of Law in 1975, where he was Editor-in-Chief of the Denver Journal of International Law & Policy.